 She has a +1555 rating on eBay and says she makes, on average about $15,000 a month, supplementing her and her husband’s retirement.

 Between the increasing issues with PayPal and the decaying infrastructure problems she’s noticing with eBay, she believes she’ll be switching to an alternative site for sellers.
+From PayPal to WebMoney, the online wallet enviroment is ripe with change, what will happen in the next 10 years?
 What was clear after our conversation that even among it’s most avid users, eBay and PayPal have a serious perception problem; they are definitely not seen as innovators.

 Moves like acquiring “good enough” innovators like Braintree won’t give PayPal the edge it needs.
 It needs to look towards towards true disruption for it’s solution… or it will itself be disrupted out of business.